EastAgile/movey-webapp/README.md

 cargo build --release --no-default-features --features production
 ```

-For configuring email dispatch, see the README in `templates/email`.
+For configuring email dispatch, see the README in `email_templates`.

 ## Accounts
 Accounts is modeled to provide the most common features you would expect from a user